 Please, please, please pray for us.
 Health is a big concern right now.
 Everyone seems to be getting sick around me and I know being sick will drain my energy (although my true energy and strength comes from the Lord).
 I don't want anything to get in the way of me being able to give my best, so I pray that God will give me the courage and wisdom to know what I should do.

-Pray that God would speak through me to bring the Gospel to many and that lives will be changed for eternity.
+ll be changed for eternity.
 I just want to thank you again and tell you all how God has been so faithful to provide for this trip!
 God has blessed me with an amazing support group (you) and supplied all the money I needed for this trip as well as for a mission trip in May to Paraguay.
 For the longest time I wasn't sure if God wanted me on that trip as well, but after much prayer, God made it clear to me what I should do.
 Just a few days after I decided to go, I received a check in the mail for the exact remaining balance I needed for the Paraguay trip.
 I will be going to Paraguay with Idlewild Baptist Church.
 My dad is leading the trip and my mom and two brothers are planning on going as well.

 Please be in prayer for their support to come in.
 Before I leave, I will send out another letter to give you the link to a blog where you will be abel to follow what is happening each day.
 Thank you so much for your support, and I covet your prayers.